About Real Cedar

 Extend the longevity of your cedar siding project by learning more about surface preparation, application techniques and more.

-Real Cedar siding instantly elevates your home to another level of warmth and beauty.
+Real Cedar siding instantly elevates your home to another level of warmth and beauty for the ultimate curb appeal.
 You can’t get that with the plastic substitutes.
 Try as they might, the look, the feel and the scent of natural wood just can’t be duplicated in a chemistry lab.
-That’s why synthetic siding always ends up looking a little on the cheap side – odd, considering composite materials actually cost more than Real Cedar.
+That’s why synthetic, fibre cement siding always ends up looking a little on the cheap side – odd, considering composite materials actually cost more than Real Cedar.

 Concerned about the environmental footprint your siding product will leave behind?
 With Real Cedar, you can take heart in knowing you’re using one of the most sustainable building materials available.
 It produces the least greenhouse gas, air pollution, water pollution and solid waste.
 Not only that – Western Red Cedar lumber is harvested from the most sustainably managed forests in the world.
 So you can feel good about wood siding.